 Abstract.

-Coccidioides species are dimorphic organisms that transform from a mold form in the soil to a tissue form known as a spherule.
-This process can be recapitulated in vitro by increasing the temperature CO2 and other culture conditions.
+Coccidioides species are dimorphic organisms that transform from mycelia with internal arthroconidia in the soil to a tissue form known as a spherule.
+This process can be recapitulated in vitro by increasing the temperature, CO2 and other culture conditions.
 In this study we have quantified gene expression in mycelia, young and mature spherules.
 Highly up-regulated in young spherules, include a spherule surface protein and iron and copper membrane transporters.
 Genes that are unique to Coccidioides spp. are also over-represented in this group, suggesting that they may be important for spherule differentiation.
 Enriched GO terms in up-regulated genes also include oxidation/reduction, response to stress and membrane proteins.
 Down-regulated genes are enriched for transcription factors, especially helix-loop-helix and C2H2 type zinc finger domain-containing proteins which is consistent with the dramatic change in transcriptional profile.
 Almost all genes that are up-regulated in young spherules remain up-regulated in mature spherules, but a small number of genes are differentially expressed.
-Some mRNA from transposon was detected and most were up-regulated in spherules.
+Some mRNA from transposons was detected and most of these were up-regulated in spherules.
 Mature spherules express more HSP31, and amylase than young spherules and less tyrosinase.
 Although these results are similar to small number of previous RNAseq and microarray studies, a number of novel observations have been made.

 Keywords: